 Turn detractors to promoters.
 Increase Customer Loyalty.
 Get more customer referrals.

 Fill out this form to access the guide

-The way a company chooses to send out their survey may also depend on the type of NPS survey they are sending.
-There are two main types of NPS surveys; transactional surveys and relationship surveys.
+The way a company chooses to send out its survey may also depend on the type of NPS® survey they are sending.
+There are two main types of NPS® surveys.

-Relationship surveys, as the name suggests, are more focused on getting an insight into the company’s relationship with their customers and are usually used to identify a degree of customer loyalty.
-For this reason, NPS relationship surveys are sent on an interval basis, hence a lot of company’s choose to send this kind of survey through email.
+Relationship surveys, as the name suggests, are more focused on getting an insight into the company’s relationship with its customers and are usually used to identify a degree of customer loyalty.
+For this reason, NPS® relationship surveys are sent on an interval basis.
+Hence a lot of companies choose to send this kind of survey through email.

 Companies benefit from having an idea of customer satisfaction and loyalty because the cost of acquiring a new customer (CAC, or customer acquisition cost) is significantly higher than the cost of retaining an existing one.